+The evaluations will be conducted through DNREC's Division of Watershed.
 The appropriate staff will be trained in person to ensure the verification protocol is being followed and the correct information is being collected and reported back to the responsible agency.
 There will be no certification requirement beyond the initial training for those collecting data.
 The verification collectors will call the project-sponsoring organization if questions arise about the specific project.

 Stream restoration data are requested on an annual or more frequent basis from numerous agencies that implement, track, and/or maintain stream restoration practice data.
 An outline of practice data submissions can be found in Section B10 of Delaware's QAPP.
 Additionally, in 2010, an agreement (Basinwide 1619 Agreement) was reached to have federal agencies, such as the USDA's NRCS and FSA, report practices directly to the USGS for CBP modeling rather than have jurisdictions report on their behalf.
-DNREC-DWS-WAMS maintains a restoration database that captures restoration practicesPractices like stream restoration, tree plantings, forest and grass buffers are compiled from various projects throughout DNREC.
+DNREC-DWS-WAMS maintains a restoration database that captures restoration practices like stream restoration, tree plantings, forest and grass buffers are compiled from various projects throughout DNREC.
 More information can be found in Section B10.1 of Delaware's QAPP.